 In reality, the nature of the impact can be a bit more complicated than whether or not you invest overseas.
 Companies might be based in a country with a weaker currency but do most of their business overseas, earning income in stronger currencies.

-The recent pattern has been that when the pound has performed badly, companies in the FTSE 100, which are large and often operate globally, have tended to see a relative rise in their price in pounds.
+The recent pattern has been that when the pound has performed badly, the largest companies in the UK, which often operate globally, have tended to see a relative rise in their price in pounds.

 That’s because a lot of their earnings are in foreign currencies, so their pound share price reflects that income’s growing value in terms of sterling.